How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 Installation: system

-As shown above, the output confirms the version, origin (flathub), and installation scope (system).
-However, your installed version may differ as new releases are published.
+The output confirms the version, origin (flathub), and installation scope (system).
+Your installed version may differ as new releases are published.

 Method 2: Install HandBrake via APT Package Manager

-Alternatively, Ubuntu’s default repositories provide HandBrake packages in the Universe component.
-Typically, this method installs a distribution-packaged version that may lag behind official releases.
-Furthermore, the HandBrake Team’s official documentation notes that third-party distribution builds may be modified or have features removed.
+Ubuntu’s default repositories provide HandBrake packages in the Universe component.
+This method installs a distribution-packaged version that may lag behind official releases, and as noted in the comparison section above, third-party distribution builds may be modified or have features removed.

-Crucially, only use this method if you specifically need distribution-packaged software or have organizational requirements.
-Otherwise, for the official HandBrake release, use Method 1 (Flatpak).
+Only use this method if you specifically need distribution-packaged software or have organizational requirements.
+For the official HandBrake release, use Method 1 (Flatpak).

 Update Package Index

-First, before installing HandBrake, refresh your package index to ensure you install the latest available version from the repositories:
+Refresh your package index to make sure you install the latest available version from the repositories:

 sudo apt update